jmayprofessional/RangersSeasonTracker/README.md

 Jersey Number: 12
 Position Name: Center
 ------

+You can spell out two player names from the roster and it will display a table (prettytable) comparing their stats

 # To Do List:
 I would like to expand on this project and add additional stat lines in addition to the ability to compare and contrast games